royaltm/spectrusty-tutorial/step3.md

     }
 ```

-But you may ask why?
-The answer won't be short, if you honestly don't care you may skip to the next paragraph.
-This method is now refactored in a way that the first part requires, that the previous frame's MIC data is still available.
+Why is this needed?

 Triggering NMI takes a few CPU cycles.
-If we were to do it before we call this method (as was implemented before), we'll be losing this data because the `trigger_nmi` will wrap the current frame and clear all temporary buffers.
-This happens not because triggering NMI is somehow special, but because we are at the very end of the previous frame when the `trigget_nmi` is being invoked.
-All [ControlUnit] methods that forward the clock counter ensures that its value doesn't exceed some frame duration limit and calls [ControlUnit::ensure_next_frame] to conditionally prepare for the next frame.
-If we place the [ControlUnit::nmi] call just before the code is being executed it won't influence any side effects this way.
-Another funny thing is - and this is not strictly emulation related but is also an issue with the real Z80 - that the NMI won't be triggered if the executed instruction was one of the `0xDD`, `0xFD` prefixes or the `EI` instruction.
+If we were triggering NMI before we use the MIC OUT data, we'd lose this data.
+It may happen not because triggering NMI is somehow special but because, when the `trigger_nmi` method was invoked, the T-state counter had been near the end of the previous frame.
+[ControlUnit] methods forwarding the cycle counter ensure that the counter value doesn't exceed its frame limit and conditionally invoke [ControlUnit::ensure_next_frame].
+This method clears all temporary frame data.
+If instead, we insert the [ControlUnit::nmi] call just before [ControlUnit::execute_next_frame], it won't influence any side effects, as temporary data is being consumed beforehand.

+Another reason for this - and this is not strictly emulation related but is also an issue with the real Z80 - is that triggering NMI will fail if the executed instruction was one of the `0xDD`, `0xFD` prefixes or the `EI` instruction.
 If you'd fill the whole memory with one of these instructions, you'll never be able to trigger the Non-Maskable Interrupt.
-This is reflected in the return value from the [Cpu::nmi].
-Triggering NMI may actually fail.
-That is why only when it returns `true` the `nmi_request` is being cleared.
+That's why the [Cpu::nmi] method returns a boolean indicating if it succeeded.
+And `nmi_request` is being cleared only when triggering of the NMI is successful.

-I did mention something about the ability to hear the playback of the TAPE, didn't I?
+I have mentioned something about the ability to hear the playback of the TAPE, haven't I?
-So... here it is, this time only a slightly modified version of the `render_audio` method:
+Well... here it is, this time only a slightly modified version of the `render_audio` method:

 ```rust
     // adds pulse steps to the `blep` and returns the number of samples ready to be produced.